stackhpc/stackhpc-kayobe-config/doc/source/configuration/wazuh.rst

 Manually provisioned VM
 -----------------------

 In case where you can’t use infra-vms to deploy your wazuh-manager but you want to configure host using kayobe, there are some tips (note that depending on your setup this don’t have to always apply):

-* Depending on preferences host have to be part of some group in inventory. ``infra vm`` group still seems as best choice.
-  You can use ``kayobe infra vm host configure`` to configure host in this case.
+* Depending on preferences host have to be part of some group in inventory. ``infra vm`` group still seems as best choice You can use ``kayobe infra vm host configure`` to configure host in this case.
   Bellow tips are based on assumption that infra-vm will be used.
 * user ``stack`` with password less sudo and accessible with ssh keys needs to be present on host.
   It can be achieved in many different ways, depending on your setup.
 * lvm configuration should be placed in ``host_vars/<host_name>``
 * wazuh-manager host have to be part of ``infra-vms`` group (directly or as child)
-* network used on host needs to be defined in ``networks.yml`` and, if you have pre-alocated IP, it should be added to ``network-allocation.yml``.
+* network used on host needs to be defined in ``networks.yml`` and if you have pre-alocated IP, it should be added to ``network-allocation.yml``.
 For example: